themcaffee/GoSquatch/docs/index.md

 Congrats!
 Push and commit your changes and you will see your new site at the URL produced at the end of the action.

-Now check out how to setup the [live building server](https://mitchmcaffee.com/GoSquatch/live-server)!
+Now check out how to setup the [live building server](https://mitchmcaffee.com/GoSquatch/live-server) so you can locally develop your website!